Access4all/adg/pages/knowledge/colours-and-contrast/graphical-objects/README.md

 ![Elements with darker borders](_media/shop-list-borders.png)

-Let's stick with the black borders for the time being.
+Let’s stick with the black borders for the time being.

 ![Shop list with colour coded elements](_media/shop-list.png)